sierracaldwell/Final-Project/README.md

 GitHub Repo: <URL>

 ## Description
-A short visual novel demo.
-Children born after a mysterious solar storm all suffer from minor retinal burns.
-As they grow up, they begin to see “threads” connecting people.
-Some begin pulling them.
+A short visual novel about a vigalante getting home after a long day out.